developertanvir2019/redux-toolkitA6/README.md

-this projec is based on redux. we focus on redux in this project
+this projec is based on redux.
+I just focus on redux in this project